 Sex Therapy

-When a person discovers their spouse engaging in sexual and/or intimate behaviors outside their relationship it is often a source of conflict, pain and disconnection in their relationship.
-In fact, it is referred to as a betrayal trauma, due to the betrayal of trust and commitment.
+When a person discovers their partner engaging in sexual and/or intimate behaviors outside their relationship it is often a source of conflict, pain and disconnection in their relationship.

 Examples of this kind of behavior might be: